 Antsiranana / Amber Mountain National Park

-Make an early departure for Antsiranana, or Diego Suarez as it’s still commonly known, a natural port on Madagascar’s extreme northern tip.
-Upon arrival, transfer to a convoy of 4-wheel drive vehicles for a short drive southwards into the highlands of Amber Mountain, to one of the country’s most famous national parks.
+Make an early departure to the airport for your flight to Antsiranana, or Diego Suarez as it’s still commonly known, a natural port on Madagascar’s extreme northern tip.
+Upon arrival, transfer to a convoy of four-wheel-drive vehicles for a short drive southwards into the highlands of Amber Mountain, to one of the country’s most famous national parks.
 Montagne d’Ambre was set aside as a protected area during the colonial period, both to act as a water catchment area for Diego Suarez and as a forestry research station.
 Today, this scenic park protects one of the most accessible and rewarding areas of montane forest on the island, home to a rich array of wildlife, some of which is found nowhere else on Earth.
 Foremost on the agenda will be finding the lemurs, including the localized Crowned Lemur and the striking Sanford’s Brown Lemur.
 Almost two-thirds of the world’s chameleon species occur on Madagascar and are found nowhere else.
 With careful searching you’ll try to locate a bewildering array that ranges from the attractive Amber Mountain Chameleon to the tiny Brookesia Stump-tailed Chameleon, once considered the world’s smallest vertebrate animal.
 The cool forests of the park also offer excellent birding, with specialties such as Pitta-like Ground-Roller and the highly localized Amber Mountain Rock Thrush.
 Overnight at Domaine de Fontenay.

 Ankarana National Park